 I can’t wait to hang these on our tree this year!

-However, I’m also thinking they would look great as a Christmas garland or attached to wrapped Christmas gifts!
+I think they would look great as a Christmas garland or even attached to wrapped Christmas gifts as decoration or gift tags!

 Happy holiday crafting!